top of page

 This organic thought is by far the most electric empowering thing that has ever moved through my young reality, my first blood oath to myself.

-I find some form of sanctuary in the thought of me out-parenting him.
-Satisfaction in KNOWING that my eventual children will respect and love and appreciate me in ways I will never love or respect or appreciate him.
 From my murky reality appeared an oasis of needed retribution.
-There was some safe space that came to life in knowing that the genre love that didn't get from him on the front end I would cultivate and raise in my own.
+There was some safe space that came to life in knowing that the genre love that I didn't get from him I will cultivate and raise in my own.

 At 16 years old for the first time I feel sorry for my father.
 I feel sorry that he lives a life as a guarded war-ready island.
 At 16, I understand his ways are not ideal.
 At 16 I stand in one place and happily release him to his victory strut with me no longer swept into his undertow.